Services for NGOs

 - […]

-Comments: This article represents the heart of the association.
+Comments: this article represents the heart of the association.
 Its drafting must therefore be considered very carefully.

 Article 4 MEANS